- Language: en

 Accept-Language header.
 However, the time zone isn’t readily available.

 The words “internationalization” and “localization” often cause confusion; here’s a simplified definition:

 - Preparing the software for localization.
 Usually done by developers.

 - Writing the translations and local formats.
 Usually done by translators.

-internationalization and localization.
-The names of the settings are an
+involves internationalization and localization.
+The name of the setting is

 Here are some other terms that will help us to handle a common language:

 - locale name¶